 No fire department operation can be efficiently managed without continued growth and improvement of its communication system.
-The Alarm Division is responsible for the maintenance, testing and repair of the base stations, repeaters, mobiles, portables and antennas that make up our radio systems.
+The Alarm Division is responsible for the maintenance, testing and repair of the 911 dispatch console, base stations, repeaters, mobiles, portables and antennas that make up our radio systems.
 In addition to internal systems, the division manages our participation in Intercity and mutual aid radio networks.

 Additional duties provided by this division include maintenance of department electrical equipment and emergency generators, emergency electrical repairs to department facilities, and calibration of combustible and flammable gas meters.
-The Alarm Division is also responsible for the diagnosis and re-lamping of town owned traffic control signals.
-Technical assistance is provided to other town departments.
-The Division has provided technical guidance on Board of Education radio communication projects and will provide repair and maintenance of Public Works radio equipment.
+The Alarm Division, in conjunction with the Local Traffic Authority and Connecticut DOT, inspect, repair and provide guidance on the continued operation of Town owned traffic signals, as well as traffic pre emption on State owned signals.
+All fire station vehicle exhaust systems are inspected, repaired and specified by the Alarms Division.
+The Division has provided technical guidance on Board of Education radio communication projects and will provide repair and maintenance of Public Works and Police Department radio equipment.